mlabs-haskell/hydra-auction-onchain/docs/spec.md

-The auction minting policy is a one-shot policy parametrized on the auction metadata validator and on the utxo reference of an input (utxo nonce) to the auction announcing transaction.
+The auction minting policy is a one-shot policy parametrized on the auction metadata validator and on the utxo reference of an input (utxo nonce) to the auction announcing the transaction.
 The policy atomically mints (and burns) three non-fungible tokens.
 One of then, __auction metadata token__,
-is used to identify non-changable information about the auction;
+is used to identify non-changeable information about the auction;
-other two are so called auction state tokens and are used to identify two auction's state outputs:
+The other two are so-called auction state tokens and are used to identify two auction's state outputs:
 * __auction escrow utxo__ that holds auction lot in its value and auction state in its datum;
-* __standing bid utxo__ that holds the (intially missing)
+* __standing bid utxo__ that holds the (initially missing)
 current standing bit.

 The auction state is controlled by five validators: